-(a) In accordance with Section 508 of Division E of Public Law 110-161; Section 507 of Division D of Public Law 110-329, Consolidated Security, Disaster Assistance, and Continuing Appropriations Act, 2009; Section 507 of Title V of Public Law 110-83, the FY 2010 DHS Appropriations Act; Section 507 of Division D of Public Law 112-74, Consolidated Appropriations Act, 2012; and subsequent similar Appropriations Act provisions, Components are required to provide Congressional notification as follows:

-- (1) For any contract award, including letter contracts and awards to small businesses, in excess of \$1 million; - (2) For task and delivery orders made under DHS multiple award contracts using FY 2010 and later appropriated funds with similar provisions; - (3) For task or delivery orders using FY 2012 and FY 2013 multi-year DHS funds in excess of \$10 million;and - (4) For task or delivery orders, in any amount, that causes cumulative obligations in a single FY 2012 and FY 2013 multi-year account to exceed 50 percent of the total amount appropriated.
-In this instance, a collaborative effort between Budget, Program, and Procurement personnel is required to ensure that proper Congressional notification is accomplished.

-The contract and order notification procedures contained in the successor DHS Directive to DHS Management Directive (MD) Number 2140.1, Congressional Notification of Contract Awards, this subsection, and Component supplementary procedures, shall be used to transmit the required contract or order information on actions in excess of the thresholds identified above.

-Appendix D, Congressional Notification Requirements, identifies both covered and not covered actions.

-(b) Contracts and orders obligating FY 2010 and later appropriated funds under DHS multiple award contracts, valued in excess of \$1 million or using FY 2012 and FY 2013 multi-year DHS funds in excess of \$10 million or in any amount, if an order causes cumulative obligations in a single account to exceed 50 percent of the total amount appropriated shall not be awarded, issued or distributed, nor any information released to any source outside of DHS (except as described in FAR 15.503(a)), until the requirements of this subsection have been accomplished.
-Neither contracting officers nor any other DHS employee shall issue an award synopsis, public announcement, or any press release until the requirements in this subsection have been satisfied, when applicable.

-(c) The DHS Office of Legislative Affairs will use the information contained on the DHS Form 2140-01 to notify Senate and House of Representative Appropriations Committees at least three (3) full business days prior to making contract award or issuance of orders in accordance with legislative provisions.
+- (a) In accordance with Section 507 of Title V under Division F of Public Law 114-113 (DHS FY 2016 Consolidated Appropriations Act) and earlier and subsequent similar Appropriations Act provisions, Components are required to provide Congressional notification before awarding or announcing the intention to award the following: - (1) Contract actions, including letter contracts, assisted acquisitions and awards to small businesses with a dollar value that exceeds \$1 million (including base year plus options). - (2) Task and delivery order awards placed under DHS multiple award contracts with a dollar value that exceeds \$1 million using FY 2011 and later appropriated funds. - (3) Task or delivery order awards with a dollar value that exceeds \$10 million that use DHS multiple-year appropriated funds made available in FY 2012 or later. - (4) Task or delivery orders, in any amount, that cause cumulative obligations in a specific multiple-year account made available in FY 2012, FY 2013, or FY 2014 that exceed 50 percent of the total amount appropriated.
+The contracting officer must coordinate with the appropriate budget office and their appropriations law attorney before placement of an order to determine if Congressional notification is required. - (b) Appendix D, Congressional Notification Requirements identifies "covered" actions that require Congressional notification and "not covered" actions, those actions not requiring Congressional notification. - (c) The contract actions identified in paragraph (a) shall not be awarded, issued or distributed, nor any information released to any source outside of DHS (except as described in FAR 15.503(a)), until the requirements of this subsection have been satisfied. - (d) The DHS Office of Legislative Affairs (OLA) will use the information contained on the electronic Congressional notification form within the DHS Office of the Chief Procurement Officer Enterprise Reporting Application (ERA) (formerly DHS Form 2140-01) to notify Senate and House of Representative Appropriations Committees at least three (3) full business days prior to making contract award or issuance of orders in accordance with legislative provisions.
 The DHS Office of Legislative Affairs may also elect to have the Component's Office of Legislative Affairs provide required information to Congress.

-(d) Announcement and notification procedures.

-(1) Contracting officers or other officials designated by the Component shall prepare and submit (after internal Component coordination as required) DHS Form 2140-01 via electronic mail to Contracts@hq.dhs.gov at least five (5) full business days prior to the planned award of a covered contract or issuance of a covered order.
-The business day begins at 9:00 a.m.
+- (e) Announcement and notification procedures. - (1) Contracting officers or other officials designated by the Component shall prepare and electronically submit the Congressional notification (after internal Component coordination as required) via the ERA tool located at http://ocpo-sp.dhs.gov/sites/era/Pages/Congressional-Notifications.aspx to OLA at least five (5) full business days prior to the planned award of a covered contract or issuance of a covered order. - (i) The business day begins at 9:00 a.m.
 Eastern Time (ET).
 For notifications received after 9:00 a.m.
 ET, the first full business day will be the day following receipt.
-For example, if a contract or order is planned to be awarded/issued on a Friday, DHS Form 2140-01 must be received by DHS Office of Legislative Affairs no later than 9:00 a.m. the previous Friday.
-This requirement also applies to Interagency Agreements for Assisted Acquisitions.
-The following or similar language shall be incorporated in the terms and conditions of Interagency Agreements for Assisted Acquisitions -
+For example, if a contract or order is planned to be awarded/issued on a Friday, the electronic Congressional notification must be received electronically within ERA by OLA no later than 9:00 a.m. the previous Friday. - (2) Announcement and Congressional notification requirements also apply to interagency acquisitions.
+The terms and conditions of an interagency agreement for an assisted acquisition shall address the Congressional notification requirements.
+For example, will the Congressional notification be issued by the servicing agency or requesting agency?
+What type of support is needed from the servicing agency and/or the requesting agency to complete/process the Congressional notification? - (i) The following or similar italicized language shall be incorporated in the terms and conditions of interagency agreements for assisted acquisitions -